Digital Wireless Transmitter with GainForward and SpectraBand Technologies

 REC + RF mode is not available on any A20-Mini while operating in the United States.

-The A20-Mini’s chassis has an exceptionally high strength-to-weight ratio thanks to its aluminum/high-strength Ultem thermoplastic construction.
+How robust is the A20-Mini’s plastic chassis?The A20-Mini’s chassis has an exceptionally high strength-to-weight ratio thanks to its aluminum/high-strength Ultem thermoplastic construction.
 Additionally, each piece of the chassis is curved in both directions, imparting a very stiff geometry.
 All together, the chassis feels very light, but extremely solid.

-Sound Devices and Audio Ltd got married back in 2018.
+Why is the A20-Mini branded as Sound Devices and not Audio Ltd?Sound Devices and Audio Ltd got married back in 2018.
 Though we both speak (more or less) the same language, we live in two different houses.
 Now you get both wonderful groups under one simple name, Sound Devices.

-You can make one custom group with any transmitters you select.
+How many groups can I make in A20-Remote?You can make one custom group with any transmitters you select.
 There is also an automatically-created “All Transmitters” group.

-No, there is no remote control of the gain circuitry at all.
+Is the Bluetooth connection being used to remotely control the gain of the transmitter?No, there is no remote control of the gain circuitry at all.
 There are two advantages to this over a system which does perform remote gain control of the transmitter: a) if the transmitter is out of range of Bluetooth/remote control, the gain can still be controlled by the mixer; b) the gain can be controlled as quickly as you can move the trim knob.

-No, low-sensitivity microphones are still needed for very loud sounds.
+With GainForward’s high dynamic range, does this mean I don’t need to have low-sensitivity lavs anymore such as the Sanken COS-11 red dot?No, low-sensitivity microphones are still needed for very loud sounds.
 Lavalier microphones themselves inherently have a more limited dynamic range than larger diaphragm microphones.
 Even though the A20-Mini itself can handle the entire acoustical and electrical dynamic range of any lav microphone plugged into it, lavs themselves can saturate with high SPL sources.
 Therefore there is still a need for different sensitivity lavalier microphones.

-Yes, the A20-Mini and A20-RX/A10-RX can be used with virtually any brand of mixer.
+Can I use a non-Sound Devices mixer and get the benefits of GainForward?Yes, the A20-Mini and A20-RX/A10-RX can be used with virtually any brand of mixer.

 When sending analog audio from the A20-RX/A10-RX, use the Input menu to control gain, low cut, and limiter.